Difference Between Hypertonic, Hypotonic and Isotonic

 This powers water into the cell, diluting the inside.
 Again, the goal is to achieve equilibrium by bringing the concentration levels to something like a level comparable.

-Osmosis, as well as tonicity, are concerned with achieving a balance of concentrations here between the interior and the exterior of such membranes.
+Osmosis and tonicity are concerned with achieving a balance of concentrations here between the interior and exterior of such membranes.
 When that equilibrium is reached, the system is indeed not isotonic.

 Comparison Table